Hotel Oakland: History

-Originally, Henry Janeway Hardenburgh, famed for designing New York's Plaza and Old Waldorf-Astoria and Boston's Copley-Plaza, was chosen as the architect.
-However, financial setbacks and Hardenburgh's travel difficulties led to Bliss and Faville taking over, with Purdy and Henderson of Seattle serving as consulting engineers.
+Henry Janeway Hardenbergh, famed for designing New York's Plaza, was first chosen as the architect, but financial setbacks and Hardenburgh's travel difficulties led him to step down.
+The hotel was designed by Bliss and Faville, a renowned San Francisco firm known for prominent buildings like the St. Francis Hotel and the Bank of California.
+The building's U-shaped design allows all rooms to have street views and natural light.
+Purdy and Henderson of Seattle served as consulting engineers.
 Walter Bliss also designed the hotel's interior furnishings.
-The construction contract was awarded to P.J.
-Walker, and the hotel officially opened on December 23, 1912, with a grand dinner and ball attended by 1,150 guests, including local dignitaries and social elites.
+The construction contract was awarded in August 1910 to the firm of P.J.
+Walker.

+The hotel opened on December 23, 1912, with a grand dinner and ball attended by 1,150 guests, including local dignitaries and social elites.
 The evening featured a special menu and the "Hotel Oakland March" composed by orchestra director Gustave Schultheis.

 Despite financial challenges that delayed the completion of the upper floors, the hotel became a prominent social hub in the East Bay, hosting significant events like a 1919 ball attended by 4,000 people and conventions such as the California Republican Assembly and the American Legion.
 Notable guests included Presidents Wilson, Coolidge, and Hoover, Charles Lindbergh, Amelia Earhart, Sarah Bernhardt, and Jean Harlow.
 Mary Pickford even sold Liberty Bonds at the hotel in 1918.

 Management issues and the Great Depression led to multiple bankruptcies in the 1930s.
-The hotel was ultimately taken over by the Army in February 1943 for use as a regional hospital during World War II, with the furnishings auctioned off.
-Post-war efforts to reopen the hotel were unsuccessful, and it remained a Veterans Administration hospital until August 1963.
+The hotel was taken over by the Army during World War II, in February 1943, and converted to the Oakland Area Station Hospital, with the furnishings auctioned off.
+Post-war efforts to reopen the hotel were unsuccessful, and it remained the Veterans Administration Hospital until its closure in August 1963.

-The building was vacant for several years, but was reopened in 1981 as an affordable housing property for seniors.
-It underwent a seismic renovation in 1992, and as of 2021 has almost 400 senior residents.
+The building was vacant for many years, until it was bought by a Boston-based developer, who renovated it and reopened it in 1981 as Hotel Oakland Village, offering affordable housing for seniors.
+It underwent a seismic renovation in 1992, and as of 2021 had almost 400 senior residents.